What to Eat After a Colonoscopy (Food List + Recipes)

-- drinks such as coffee, tea, hot chocolate, soda, fruit drinks (without pulp)
+- drinks such as coffee, tea, hot chocolate, soda, fruit drinks or fruit juice (without pulp)

 Your doctor will probably recommend that you don’t eat any solid foods at all the day before the colonoscopy.
 You are allowed to drink, but only certain types of drinks – usually clear liquids – are suitable.

-- black tea and coffee (do not add milk or cream)
+- black tea, herbal teas, and coffee (do not add milk or cream)

 - carbonated drinks